-BMW M5 Touring E61 - Best BMW M cars
+BMW M5 E60/E61 Touring - Best BMW M cars

 M car estates are a rare breed but the E61 M5 Touring has an F1-inspired V10 engine to make it well worth seeking out and the E60 saloon wasn't bad either

 Come on… you always wanted a paddle-shift equipped estate car with a 5.0-litre V10 making 500+bhp and almost 8,000rpm.
 And with the E61 M5 Touring, that’s what BMW delivered.